davesheinbein/ui-kit-modern/src/components/Grid/Explanation.md

 ## Overview

-The `Grid` folder implements a unified, configuration-driven grid system for React applications.
+The `Grid` folder implements a , configuration-driven grid system for React applications.
 It supports a wide variety of grid types (basic, game, preview, locked, VS mode, pregame lockout, solved groups, word grid, and custom) using a single, DRY component and factory pattern.
 The system is designed for flexibility, rapid development, and visual consistency, with support for custom layouts, behaviors, overlays, and responsive design.

 ## Key Files